 The Win-Win Project, created by UCLA’s Center for Health Advancement, is an initiative to maximize the impact of public health interventions.
 Researchers looked at data surrounding big problems, like crime and childhood well-being, and analyzed proposed policies and solutions.
 The “win-win” refers to dual benefits of successful programs.
 For example, an ideal intervention will benefit a local community socially, and also benefit the local or state government financially.

-LiveStories partnered with UCLA, and they’ve used our platform to more effectively tell stories about the data behind these public health interventions.
+UCLA has used the LiveStories platform to more effectively tell stories about the data behind these public health interventions.
 Each story covers a specific intervention—such as an asthma home remediation program in Los Angeles.

 Readers can drill down from the summary page to see detailed results, complete with interactive data visualizations.
 For example, the chart here shows how the asthma reduction program has affected educational outcomes across health districts.
 (Users can hover over each bar to see detailed data.)